-Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa Counting On’ Star Not Pregnant?
+Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa: Counting On’ Star Not Pregnant?

 Meanwhile, they are happy enough to be around other babies.
 They even returned to Arkansas to see their new nephew!

 Do you think Jinger and Jeremy will be the first ones to greet in a honeymoon baby?
 Or do you think the fans have to wait a while to see her pregnant?
-Let us know in the comments below!
+Let us know in the comments section below!

 [Featured Image by Jeremy Vuolo/Facebook]